 Disclaimer: The FMS Inspection Score is an independent analysis by FindMySchool.
 It is not endorsed by or affiliated with Ofsted or ISI.
 Always refer to the official Ofsted or ISI report for the full picture of a school’s inspection outcome.

-Lockwood Primary School is a high-performing village school situated in Boosbeck, near Saltburn-by-the-Sea.
-Serving the local community on the edge of the North York Moors, it provides an environment where academic performance significantly exceeds England averages.
-The school's 2024 results place it among the top 10% of primary schools in England, a remarkable achievement for a community school of its size.
+Lockwood Primary School is a village school situated in Boosbeck, near Saltburn-by-the-Sea.
+Serving the local community on the edge of the North York Moors, it provides an environment where academic performance sits above the national middle rather than at the very top of the table.
+The school's 2025 dataset places it 5,214th of 14,978 schools in England for primary academic outcomes.
 With a capacity for 262 pupils, the school maintains a close-knit atmosphere where every child is known personally by the staff team.

 The school occupies a site that reflects its position central to the village community.
 While the exterior maintains a traditional presence, the interior has been adapted to create modern, functional learning spaces.
 The atmosphere is purposeful yet calm, with pupils demonstrating high levels of engagement in their daily tasks.